U.S. Leadership to Prevent and Respond to Gender-Based Violence in Emergencies

 In January 2014, the United States assumed leadership of the Call to Action.
 U.S. resources and actions under Safe from the Start represent the U.S. government commitment to the Call to Action.
 The Call to Action is an important framework to help coordinate efforts with other donors, affected countries, and non-government stakeholders to maximize our impact.

-Leading up to the event in September, we will work closely with a wide range of civil society, States and international organization leadership, building on the progress made under UK leadership, to establish a framework for accountability and action.
-We are supporting a strategic visioning process that will build on the consultative process and technical meetings that led to the November 13th high-level event and the resulting commitments from donors, NGOs, UN, and other international organizations.
-One key opportunity for reflection on strengthening the commitments will be a technical meeting hosted on the margins of the GBV Area of Responsibility (GBV AoR) June retreat.
+Leading up to the event in September, we worked closely with a wide range of civil society, States and international organization leadership, building on the progress made under UK leadership, to establish a framework for accountability and action.
+We are also supporting a strategic "roadmapping" process led by the Women's Refugee Commission that will build on the consultative process and technical meetings that led to the November 13th high-level event and the resulting commitments from donors, NGOs, UN, and other international organizations.
+One key opportunity for reflection on strengthening the commitments was a technical meeting hosted on the margins of the GBV Area of Responsibility (GBV AoR) June retreat.
 The GBV AoR is the global level coordinating body co-led by UNICEF and UNFPA that brings together UN agencies, NGOs, governments and others to strengthen GBV response in humanitarian emergencies.

 What is the Preventing Sexual Violence Initiative (PSVI)? [back]